slsa-framework/slsa/docs/spec/draft/threats.md

 *Threat:* Perform a build that would not meet expectations, then modify the provenance or VSA to make the expectations checks pass.

-*Mitigation:* Verifier only accepts provenance with a valid [cryptographic signature][authentic] or equivalent proving that the provenance came from an acceptable builder.
+*Mitigation:* Verifier only accepts provenance or VSA with a valid [cryptographic signature][authentic] or equivalent proving that the provenance came from an acceptable builder or the VSA came from an expected verifier.

 *Example 1:* MyPackage is expected to be built by GitHub Actions from the `good/my-package` repo.
 Adversary builds with GitHub Actions from the